typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

   * Update on project - latest successes, features, etc. (skip this if you're following up on a promise they've already made).
   * Ask them for something.

-### Choosing the victims

-Here are some of the people I emailed with some regularity:

-  * my contact at Planetary Resources.
-  * contacts at many other space companies.
-  * scientists at prestigious institutions.
-  * space bloggers.
-  * the professor who taught my 100-person Intro to Astronomy course.

 Most of your emails won't get read.
 This can be insulting and stressful.
 Hang in there and take nothing personally.